 Standard ballistic protection is against 7.62 x 51 mm NATO ball ammunition, whilst protection against armour-piercing ammunition and the TMRP-5 self forming fragment mine is also available as an option.
 With a maximum speed of 90 km/h and excellent cross country ability, Casspir offers better-than-average mobility for a vehicle in this class and a versatility to enhance the capabilities of a variety of forces in different terrain types.

-The SA Army has embarked on a R164 million programme to upgrade and refurbish its ageing fleet of Casspir Mark II mine-protected vehicles.
+The SA Army embarked on a R164 million program to upgrade and refurbish its ageing fleet of Casspir Mark II mine-protected vehicles.
 Armscor, the defence force's arms agency, awarded the upgrade contract to Benoni-based Alvis OMC.
 The upgrade and refurbishment of the Casspir MKII to MK III status would include structural modifications for increased mobility with more robust axles and was aimed at extending the life of the vehicles.
 It would also increase the reliability of vehicles for the remainder of their service lif.
 Alvis OMC would refurbish the vehicles while Alvis Gear Ratio would supply licence-manufactured axles.
 The Casspir (has) demonstrated unparalleled performance and reliability.
 This structured upgrade is an opportunity for us to attend to each vehicle individually and to make the necessary modifications for extended life and reliability.

 |Join the GlobalSecurity.org mailing list|